 Chris Evans also taught me many of the techniques of matte painting.
 How to make something look realistic with large brushstrokes using crumpled up newspaper for example to get the look of rocks or just how to get a realistic look using 4 basic colors and values and as I went along, I learned what was going to work on Film by all the tests we would do on the paintings.
 The most important piece that I learned in the beginning of my matte painting journey was trusting myself, and my abilities amongst the great artists that I was working with.
 Keeping quiet, listening, and watching .
 The next thing I learned about Matte Painting was how much I could get away with in making something look realistic on film.

 Brushstrokes would blend together perfectly on film.
-But when you looked at the painting close up in real time you could see all the brushstrokes and then you wonder how did that come together so perfectly one film?
+But when you looked at the painting close up in real time you could see all the brushstrokes and then you wonder how did that come together so perfectly on film?
 That was the beauty of traditional Matte painting at the time.

 What I had to learn was techniques of matte painting .
 How to paint for film .
 How film changed the painting .
 Painting fast happened by using these matte painting techniques.
 Timing myself in order to work fast and yet approaching painting slowly .
 The less mistakes I made the faster I worked.

 SFF) You have artistically created some of the most memorable scenes in film history.
 I will mention TEMPLE OF DOOM as an example.
 Many of your works do exactly what you need for a good film: they are ingenious because they are so inconspicuous.
-Where do you get your inspiration from and how long does it take you to create a painting like the ones in RAIDERS?
+Where do you get your inspiration from and how long does it take you to create a painting like the ones in DOOM?

-J.G.)
+C.G.)
 I have to say initially that I alone did not create some of the most memorable scenes in film history.
 I was lucky enough to be apart of this amazing group of artists who created some of the most memorable scenes in film history, it was an amazing collaboration.
 Many creative souls coming together and making creative decisions and my inspiration initially comes from my obsession with painting anything realistically, and really loving the understanding of what I can do with the knowledge of color theory.
 When I paint something realistically, I am thrilled.

 I also would be the only one staying overnight in the lunchroom sleeping on the sofa just to keep up with the guys.
 They were faster painters of course, and I was an apprentice in the beginning.
 I eventually learned how to paint in a very efficient way.
 Focused and fast.
 Not literally fast.
 I made correct decisions, less mistakes slowly and I would end up painting fast in this way.